bio-cr/mmistat/README.md

   [1]   MT_human        16569
 ```

+You can see that the k-mer size differs between the two index files.

+The output also shows the names and lengths of the chromosomes.

+This allows you to verify that the index file is as expected.

 ## Build

 ### Crystal version

 The Crystal version is faster because it only parses the header.

 It is expected to output the same results as the C version.

 ```sh